 We greatly appreciate your interest in our program.

-Congratulations to the resident who will join our department in July 2019!
+Congratulations to the residents who will join our department in July 2021!